 - Contingent Business Interruption Coverage.
 Even in a year with predictions of increased seismic activity, most insureds can expect to avoid direct damage to property from an earthquake.
 However, the number of insureds that will avoid indirect impacts to business operations may be substantially less.
 In a world of technological and economic interdependency, an earthquake causing loss or damage to clients or suppliers in one region may cause business interruption loss to policyholders in another region far removed from the physical loss or damage around the epicenter of the quake.
 As with other risks, policyholders should consider including contingent business interruption coverage to protect against the wider economic impact that a major earthquake may have on insured operations.

 Because earthquakes will inevitably occur in 2018 and beyond, corporate insureds—especially those in earthquake-prone regions—may do well to accelerate their review and expansion of policy terms to address this risk.
 By giving due consideration to the items listed above, policyholders may be able to enhance insurance coverage for earthquake-related loss and damage.
-If you have any questions about insurance coverage for loss or damage resulting from earthquakes or about commercial property insurance coverage in general, please contact one of Haynes and Boone’s Insurance Coverage Practice Group partners listed below.
+If you have any questions about insurance coverage for loss or damage resulting from earthquakes or about commercial property insurance coverage in general, please contact one of Haynes Boone’s Insurance Coverage Practice Group partners listed below.